Choubakawa/Export-BBCODE-mmorpg-stat-from-Main-Page/README.md

 This script give you the possibility to generate the BBCODE from the Main Page.

-After installing the script from [OpenUserJs] the export will be add after the button Export.
+After installing the script from [OpenUserJs], the new buttons will be add after the button Export.

-After you click on the new button, the BBCODE will be add in your clipboard.
+After you click on one of the new buttons, the BBCODE will be add in your clipboard.

 ### Languages